 Kaytee began her dance education at Northwest Conservatory of Dance in Hillsboro, OR in 1997 studying ballet, jazz, tap, and modern dance under Anita Mitchell and Daniel Black.
-She also competed with her high school dance team.
+She has since trained with Keith Walls, Cynthia Tosh, and at Broadway Dance Center, BodyVox, NW Dance Project, and The Portland Ballet.

 Kaytee teaches Ballet and Jazz at APA, and coaches/choreographs for YAGP competitors in the APA Elite Prep Program.
 She is also head of Marketing and Communications at APA.

-Moriah has been teaching as long as she can remember, and has been teaching at APA since 2014.
-She has studied under Artur Sultanov at Russian Ballet Academy, where she also taught.
+Moriah has been dancing as long as she can remember, and has been teaching at APA since 2014.
+She has studied under Artur Sultanov at Sultanov Russian Ballet Academy, where she also taught.
 Moriah has been with On Your Toes, The Portland Ballet, The Jacquie Kunsman School of Ballet, and Joy of Dance.
 She also helps with costumes, set/props, and rehearsals.
 She teaches Beg/Int Ballet and Strength & Stretch.

 Christy first began ballet in 2010 under the teaching of Jackie Kunzman at the Kunzman School of Ballet in Oregon City.
 In 2012 she joined APA where she has since danced many roles both in the corps and as a soloist.
 She has attended summer dance intensives with both the State Street Ballet in 2014 and with the Walla Walla Summer Dance Lab in 2015.
 In 2013 She joined the APA teaching staff and currently teaches Pre-Ballet and Basic ballet classes, as well as our MOVE Early Ed program.

 Pre-Ballet and Basic Ballet